loopwerk/Saga/README.md

 From your website folder you can run the following command to start a development server, which rebuilds your website on changes, and reloads the browser as well.

 ```
-swift run watch input output
+swift run watch [input-folder] [output-folder]
 ```

-Where `input` and `output` are the names of the folders you also gave to Saga.
+Use the same relative input- and output folders as you gave to Saga.

 This functionality does depend on a globally installed [lite-server](https://github.com/johnpapa/lite-server).